emre/redis-router/README.md

 Yes.

-There is a <a href="https://github.com/emre/redis-router/blob/master/redis_router/tcp_interface.py">TCP server option</a>.
+There are <a href="https://github.com/emre/redis-router/blob/master/redis_router/tcp_interface.py">TCP server</a>
+and <a href="https://github.com/emre/redis-router/blob/master/redis_router/http_interface.py">HTTP Server</a> options</a>.
 You can always use libketama's implementations in your language though.